RAJANSINGH04/firstsite/README.md

-Just a small work of Html and Css.Hope you like it.
+Just a small work of Html and Css.